11 Best Practices for Working Remotely

 A postmortem is a written assessment that gets completed once a project is done to help assess how it went and what should happen differently next time.

-Whenever a project at FYI is complete, we run through a postmortem.
+Whenever a project at Nira is complete, we run through a postmortem.
 It could be anything from a new feature we built, a marketing initiative, or a serious bug.

 Whoever was in charge of the initiative owns filling out the postmortem template with all the pertinent details of a project, and then getting insights from the rest of the team.
 Here’s what we include in our template: